 Network teams are able to meet the changing demands they face only if they are being supported by the right solutions.
 One of the biggest challenges network teams face is they are forced to use a myriad of tools and typically lack the benefit of a unified solution.
-With the right solution, teams spend less time on all the inevitable inefficiencies, and more time focusing on uptime, performance, and meeting the business needs.
+With the right Network Performance Management Solution, teams spend less time on all the inevitable inefficiencies, and more time focusing on uptime, performance, and meeting the business needs.

-Here are the 6 most important capabilities to look for in an NPMD solution.
+Here are the 6 most important NPMD solution capabilities to look for

 1. Situational awareness.

 This term may have originated with improving cockpit effectiveness in an aircraft, but it certainly applies to networking.

 Network teams need situational awareness in large part to know what NOT to pay attention to.
 Whatever is left must contain the problem.
 The driving technology behind situational awareness is advanced visualization.
 The best NPMD solutions go far beyond quickly generic data in basic charts and graphs, instead of presenting the deluge of comprehensive data from complex, hybrid networks in a format that maps to the mental model of today’s network engineer.
 This level of visualization allows teams to focus on what matters and resolve issues much faster than just digging through data.